juanmacar/wedding-app-backend/README.md

 - **API Gateway**: AWS HTTP API
 - **Authentication**: None (currently)

+# Wedding RSVP API

+The main API for managing guest RSVPs.
+This API allows you to create, retrieve, and update guest RSVPs for a wedding event.
 ## API Endpoints

 The API is accessible through the base URL: `https://[your-api-gateway-url]/wedding_rsvp`